influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 * Create, view, update, and remove organizations
 * Create, view, update, and remove users within an organization
+* Grant or revoke the SuperAdmin status of another user
 * [Switch into any organization](#switching-organizations)
 * Toggle the Public setting of the Default organization
-* Toggle the global config setting for `All new users are SuperAdmin`
+* Toggle the global config setting for [All new users are SuperAdmin](#all-new-users-are-superadmins-configuration-option)

 Important SuperAdmin behaviors: